 The Co-Editors of the Manual have the ultimate responsibility for directing the drafting of the Rules and Commentaries and the compilation of the Rules and Commentaries into the final text of the Manual.
 The Co-Editors are Professor Ram Jakhu and Professor Steven Freeland, who co-chair and lead the Editorial Committee, and together have the final say on the text of the Manual through consensus.

 Editorial Committee.
 The Committee amalgamates draft rules, and ensures the final text of the black-letter rules and associated commentary of the Manual is coherently and consistent drafted in accordance with the standardised drafting guidelines.
 All major editorial decisions in the Committee are made by consensus, and if consensus is not possible, the Co-Editors will have final say.
-The Committee is composed of the Co-Editors, Co-Chairs of each Research and Drafting Group, the Lead Technical Expert, and invited External Experts or External Advisors, who are recognised and experienced persons from the public or private sector space operators, or academia from various States.
+The Committee is composed of the Co-Editors, the Lead Technical Expert, and invited External Experts or External Advisors, who are recognised and experienced persons from the public or private sector space operators, or academia from various States.
 Care has been taken to ensure the Editorial Committee members are recognised and experienced persons from the public or private sector space operators or academia from various States, with particular participation of experts from the major spacefaring States of China, Russia and the United States.Major editorial decisions in the MILAMOS Project are formally made by the

 - Stage I: Laws applicable in times of peace, focusing on military uses of space in a global security context that is relatively benign.